PatrickDeelen/eqtlgen-web-site/eQTLGen-interaction-cookbook.md

 ### Other settings

 - `outdir` - Folder with the results that should be uploaded for the meta-analysis
+- `expression_eigenvectors` - The downloaded file with expression eigenvectors of eQTLgen (EigenvectorsTop1000.txt.gz)
+- `expression_ics` - The downloaded file with expression independent components of eQTLgen (Ica100.txt.gz)
 - `chunk_file` - Chuck file used to create smaller jobs for calculations
 - `covariate_to_test` - TODO this needs to be predefined list
 - `qtls_to_test` - list of eQTLs to test for interaction, contains the *cis* and *trans* eqtls found by eQTLgen